How Much Does a Fence Cost in Ohio in 2026?

 | Farm Fence | $8–$18 | $1,200–$2,700 | Wire or post-and-rail; livestock containment; most economical |

-Number of Gates: Each gate adds $300–$800 depending on material and size.
-A double gate costs more than a single.
-Most homeowners add 1–2 gates per project.
+- Gates: $300–$800 each depending on material and size.
+Double gates cost more than singles.
+Most Ohio homeowners add 1–2 gates per project.

-Removal of Old Fence: Demolishing and hauling away an existing fence adds $500–$1,500 depending on length and material.
+- Old fence removal: $500–$1,500 depending on length and material.
 Wood removal costs less than vinyl or metal.

 How to Get an Accurate Quote